|

 PR 371 WOL

-Photographs from The Courier-News, March 11, 1969, and March 12, 1969. (under copyright)
+Photographs from The Courier-News, March 11, 1969, and March 12, 1969. (requires library card to view)

 Publications:

-PR 974.936 TRE "Insurrrection: A Personal Recollection of the 1967 Plainfield City Riot and the Plainfield High School Recail Disturbance of 1969," by Isaiah Tremaine, 2017.
+PR 974.936 TRE "Insurrrection: A Personal Recollection of the 1967 Plainfield City Riot and the Plainfield High School Racial Disturbance of 1969," by Isaiah Tremaine, 2017.
 The library owns multiple copies of this book.
 There are two circulating copies avalable from the main floor under Adult-Nonfiction 974.936 TRE.

 John W. Van Horn was born in 1838.
 Originally a native of Whitehouse, he resided in Plainfield for many years.
 John enlisted in Company B of the Union Army in Trenton on August 26, 1861.
 John served in a white regiment as a private in both Company A / 14th NJ Infantry and Company B / 6th NJ Infantry.
 He resided at 171 Duer Street, and was the borough Constable and Chief Marshall.
 He passed away in March 1901, leaving behind his wife, two daughters, and a son.
 He was buried in Hillside Cemetery.